 Method

 - Place Azuki beans in a large saucepan or a pot and cover them with a plenty of water, and cook until the beans are swollen and plump.
-Darin the water.
+Drain the water, so that the unpleasant bitter taste can be removed.

-- *Note: Soaking the beans in water overnight saves cooking time, but not neccesary.
+- *Note: Soaking the beans in water overnight saves cooking time, but not necessary.

-- Place the beans back into the saucepan and cover them with plenty of water again and cook until the beans are very tender.
+- Place the beans back into the saucepan and cover them with plenty of water again, and cook until the beans are very soft.
 Drain the water.

-- Place the beans back into the saucepan, add Sugar and a pinch Salt, and cook and mash slightly until it gets the texture.
+- Place the beans back into the saucepan, add Sugar and Salt, and cook and mash slightly until it gets the texture.
 If you like it sweeter, add more Sugar.

 - *Note: Using Canned Azuki Beans, it would be even easier to make.
-Find the recipe here.
+Find the recipe ‘Tsubu-an from Canned Azuki’.

 Leave a Reply